What is Bridging Finance?

 What is the 6 Month Rule?

+Many mortgage lenders do not allow their borrowers to remortgage based on an increased purchase price within 6 months of the original date of purchase.
+This is often referred to online in property forums as ‘the 6 month rule’.
 The 6-month is rule observed by virtually all residential and buy to let lenders protects against artificial house price inflation as we began to see in the property boom around 2003 – 2008.
 In the boom, we saw property investors buying at one price on one day and remortgage days later on a drawdown facility.
 The refinance was based on a higher valuation with none or negligible improvements ever carried out that could justify the hike in valuation in such a short period.
 While the majority of lenders enforce a 6-month period, some use a 12-month period in which the property cannot be refinanced at a higher value.